Information for prospective students from abroad

 What does health insurance cost in Germany?

-If you decide to take out private health insurance, you should find out whether the chosen plan offers sufficient protection before signing the contract.
-After signing the contract, you must contact a statutory health insurance provider in Germany.
-They will inform our University of Applied Sciences electronically that you are exempt from statutory insurance in Germany.
+If you decide in favour of private health insurance, you should clarify whether the chosen tariff offers sufficient protection before concluding the contract.
+After signing the contract, you must contact a statutory health insurance company in Germany.
+They will inform our University of applied sciences electronically that you are exempt from statutory health insurance in Germany.

 -